unicode-org/message-format-wg/exploration/u-options.md

   > ```

 - An override for the locale used to format the expression.
-  Should be expressed as a non-empty sequence of BCP 47 language codes.

-  > Example embedding a French literal in an English message:
+  > Example embedding a French date in an English message:
   >
   > ```
-  > In French, “{|bonjour| :string u:locale=fr}” is a greeting
+  > In French, this date would be displayed as {|2024-05-06| :date u:locale=fr}
   > ```

 - An override for the LTR/RTL/auto directionality of the expression.